 Belfast's Strand Cinema Marks 90 Years with £7 Million Revival and New Heritage Book

-Belfast's Strand Cinema, Northern Ireland's last surviving 1930s picture house, is celebrating its 90th anniversary with a major £7 million restoration project, the launch of a new heritage book, and the premiere of a short documentary film celebrating its remarkable history.
+Belfast's Strand Cinema, Northern Ireland's last surviving 1930s picture house, is celebrating its 90th anniversary with a major £7 million restoration project, the launch of a new heritage book, and the premiere of a short documentary film celebrating its remarkable history — a milestone that marks not just the survival of a beloved building, but the renewal of a cultural institution that has been at the heart of East Belfast life for nine decades.

-The celebrations were marked at a special event in the Long Gallery at Stormont, where the heritage book "Strands of Our Picture House Past" and the documentary "The Strand at 90" were unveiled to an audience of cinema enthusiasts, community members, and cultural figures.
+The celebrations were marked at a special event in the Long Gallery at Stormont, where the heritage book "Strands of Our Picture House Past" and the documentary "The Strand at 90" were unveiled to an audience of cinema enthusiasts, community members, and cultural figures from across Northern Ireland.

 Background